 Deputy Director Pjetraj provided an update of the rainwater sampling in North Carolina for Per- and Polyfluoroalkyl Substances (PFAS).
 He stated that since the Spring of 2018, the DAQ has had 4-5 rainwater collection samplers installed around the Chemours facility measuring GenX and 32 other PFAS compounds.
 The DAQ has also installed rainwater collection samplers across North Carolina at the DAQ regional offices to determine background levels for these compounds.
 There has been only one detection at these background sites for perfluorobutanoic acid (PFBA) at a concentration of 7.4 nanograms per liter at the Raleigh location during the week of May 29 to June 5, 2018.
-He presented slides showing the locations of the rainwater collection samplers are typically received five weeks after the samples have been collected.
+He presented slides showing the locations of the rainwater collection samplers and the results of the PFAS measurements at these locations up to January 2019.
+He added that the results are typically received five weeks after the samples have been collected.
 Deputy Director Pjetraj stated that the purpose for doing the background sampling is to determine if there are any atmospheric contributions to any PFAS compounds that can be measured in various areas of North Carolina.